 Congressional App Challenge

-Students entering the competition must submit their app’s source code online by noon, Monday, October 15, 2018 and provide a YouTube or VIMEO video explaining their app and what they learned through this competition process.
+Students entering the competition must submit their app’s source code online by Friday, November 1, 2019 and provide a YouTube or VIMEO video explaining their app and what they learned through this competition process.

 The CAC is open to all middle and high school students in the Fourth District, or who are eligible to attend public school in the district.
 Students can compete as an individual or on a team of up to four students.
 At least two members on any team must meet these eligibility requirements.